waffle-maker/waffle.io/README.md

 ### Issues

 Users can add issues right from the Waffle.io interface.
 Each issue in the repository is represented as a card.
-As issues are created and closed, the waffle board associated with that repository is also updated.
-You can also view and make comments right in the waffle.io interface.
+As issues are created and closed, the Waffle board associated with that repository is also updated.
+You can also view and make comments right in the Waffle.io interface.
 To move issues between columns, you can drag and drop and everything is updated for you.

 ### Labels and Milestones